About Me

 I even ran for homecoming queen at my high school and Diamond Jubilee queen in my community, but I was not chosen.
 I served as my town's Easter bunny and dressed up for promotions for the Irwin businesses.
 My parents were involved in the business community after they opened their store, Interiors by Woleslagle, on March 11, 1970, when I was in tenth grade.
 Because of that, I also became very involved in activities to help Irwin’s business community.

 I graduated high school in a class of 659 students in 1972.
-Only one of them chose to attend the same university that I did.
+Only one that I knew of chose to attend the same university that I did.

 College

 I enjoyed being very active at WVU.
 I also was very kind and treated people the way I wanted to be treated.
-As a result, during my senior year in 1975, I was honored to be selected as one of three girls out on the football field in the running for Ms. Mountaineer.
-I didn’t win, but it was an exciting ceremony at halftime during the most thrilling game of the football season.
-My parents were seated on the first row at the 50-yard-line for the game in which WVU beat its rival, the University of Pittsburgh, even though Pitt had the famous Tony Dorsett (who won the Heisman Trophy and led his team to a national championship one year later).
+As a result, on November 8, 1975, during Mountaineer Week, I was honored to be selected as a semi-finalist for Ms Mountaineer.
+I was one of three girls out on the Mountaineer Field at halftime in the running for an honor bestowed on the girl (and guy) that served WVU the most.
+This award is based on embodying the ideals of WVU and given to a graduating senior with a strong record of academic achievement and extensive extracurricular involvement.
+I didn’t win, but it was an exciting ceremony during the most thrilling game of the football season.
+My parents were seated on the first row at the 50-yard-line for the game in which WVU beat its rival, the University of Pittsburgh, with a field goal in the last seconds of the game!
+We won 17-14, even though Pitt had the famous Tony Dorsett (who won the Heisman Trophy and led his team to a national championship one year later).
 As Mountaineer fans celebrated, I felt very good about how far I had come since my years of being the clumsy girl with the silver tooth.
 I got a glimpse of the wonderful story God was developing of my life.
 I could see that life is not about getting, it’s about giving.

 Marriage and My Adult Years (24-49)